ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/aws-lambda.md

 ## Examples

-In a more practical scenario, the AWS Lambda functions will be used by associating them to an external event source such as Amazon DynamoDB or Amazon SQS.
+In a more practical scenario, the AWS Lambda functions will be used by associating them with an external event source such as Amazon DynamoDB or Amazon SQS.
 For more information on this, go to <a href="https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventsourcemapping.html" target="_blank">AWS Lambda event source mapping documentation</a>.

 For examples of the usage of AWS Lambda functions, see the below.